paulhazen/paulhazen/AcademicGameProjects.md

-These are the various Games that I have had the privilege of working on while a student at DigiPen:
+These are some of the various Games that I have had the privilege of working on while a student at DigiPen:

 ## [2021-2023] Divergence:
 ### Pre-Alpha Trailer on YouTube: